dylanreed/dylan.blog/_posts/2003-12-10-i-would-like-to-thank-the-academy.markdown

 tags: []
 comments: []
 ---

-<p>I would like to thank sarah and harper and mom for all the support they provided my dad with for his ordeal in the hospital and also my dad for not biting the big one. i would like to thank liz and nan and idy for providing support to me when i was freaking out</p>
+I would like to thank sarah and harper and mom for all the support they provided my dad with for his ordeal in the hospital and also my dad for not biting the big one. i would like to thank liz and nan and idy for providing support to me when i was freaking out

-<p>mostly i would like to again thank sarah and idy for putting up with me and my cranky not dealing with stress well ways.</p>
+mostly i would like to again thank sarah and idy for putting up with me and my cranky not dealing with stress well ways.

-<p>thanks to all</p>
+thanks to all